jordanch/weekly/README.md

 2. scrape issues and extract information such as title and href
 3. handle errors - network + code
 4. handle notifying support of unexpected scraping results

+# Tests

+## HTML scraping

+The scraper has two public functions that carry out:

+- scraping archive, getting a list of issues
+- scraping issue, getting a list of articles

+HTML is used to test the functions.
+Find the html in `<scraper>/tests/html`.